-Destination Canada will contract the services from its existing roster of consultants who will co-create strategies and plans with the selected corridors and their stakeholders.
-Our intention is to have corridor project lead(s) participate in the selection of the consultant from this roster to lead their strategy process.
+Destination Canada will contract the services of industry experts who will co-create strategies and plans with the selected corridors and their stakeholders.
+Our intention is to have corridor project lead(s) participate in the selection of the consultant that will lead their strategy process.
 However, to participate in the procurement process, any individuals leading the project for their corridor will need a fully executed Non-Disclosure Agreement (NDA).
 Please complete and submit your NDA with your submission in the event that your corridor is selected.
 Please reach out to Jennifer or Erica if you have any questions about this process.